 When booking accommodation in Hanoi, there are two main websites that I use.

-Booking.com has some of the best prices and a large number of accommodation options available.
+Booking.com has some of the best prices and a large number of accommodation options available, so you will be sure to find all of the best places to stay in Hanoi Vietnam.
 We love using it for our travels.

-I love seeing what’s available from Airbnb, from getting to stay with a local host or having your own place to yourself, there’s something for everyone.
+I love seeing what’s available from Airbnb in Hanoi, from getting to stay with a local host or having your own place to yourself, there’s something for everyone.

 Hanoi Accommodation Guides

 We have put together a guide of our favourite accommodation in Hanoi from our experience of our time there and research.
-We want to save you the many hours it takes to find a great hotel and area to stay in by sharing our knowledge and by doing the research for you.
-This includes hotels in the Old Quarter Hanoi, luxury hotels in Hanoi, boutique hotels in Hanoi and Hotels in Hanoi under $100.
+This includes the best hotels Hanoi Old Quarter Hanoi, the best hotels in Hanoi French Quarter, the best luxury hotels in Hanoi, the best boutique hotels in Hanoi and Hotels in Hanoi under $100.

 Please note: Prices below were based on peak season, per night and are in Australian Dollars.
 Prices were correct at the time of publishing this article.